SmithsonianWorkshops/advanced-hydra-workshops/install_sw+m/sw+modules.md

 make: `hello' is up to date.
 ```

-> :bulb: `make` only build what is needed.
+> :bulb: `make` only builds what is needed.

 5. Build `hello` to behave differently

-   - remove what was build
+   - remove what was built

    - re-compile with a special flag